Johannes Schober: July Revolt

 On 30 January 1927 members of the Frontkämpfer militia opened fire on an unarmed and unsuspecting crowd of Social Democrats in an ambush attack in the small town of Schattendorf, killing two and wounding five others.
 The Frontkämpfer were a right-wing vigilante group of war veterans, originally founded by disgruntled officers but also recruiting among the enlisted.
 Their stated aims were "uniting all Aryan front-line fighters" ("Vereinigung aller arischen Frontkämpfer"), "nurturing the love for the homeland" ("Pflege der Liebe zur Heimat"), fighting leftists, and suppressing Jews.
 Their membership numbered in the thousands; a rally in 1920 appears to have attracted some sixty thousand sympathizers.
 The group's main activity was assaulting Social Democrats and Communists and disrupting their meetings.
 In 1927, the group was in the process of being assimilated into the Nazi Party, a process that would be completed by 1929.

 The killings caused considerable outrage.
 The shooting had been a surprise attack from a concealed position.
 One of the slain was a disabled veteran and father.
 The other dead body was that of a young child, the only child of an impoverished family.

-Tensions between the parties rose so high as to completely paralyze the National Council.
+Tensions between the parties rose so high as to completely paralyse the National Council.
 All useful work having ground to a halt, the legislature voted to dissolve itself and called for early elections.